 The ISPP is an internship program for persons who applied but were not matched to an internship and want to plan one on their own.
 The ISPP program is not linked to graduate level coursework.

-The MS/AP is an accelerated (8-week courses) master's program for persons who are registered dietitians and want to complete a master's degree.
+The MS/AP Thesis and Non-Thesis program is an accelerated (8-week courses) master's program for persons who want to complete a master's degree.
+This may include graduates of an ACEND accredited baccalaureate Nutrition program or Registered Dietitians.